eBook (electronic book) collections

 We have a large collection of ebooks which are available for staff and students of the University.
 They are available via a number of platforms, so ebooks don’t all look the same.
 In order to use ebooks, you may need to use software such as Adobe Reader or install a plugin via your browser.

-The Library’s main collection of ebooks is from Ebook Central (formerly Ebrary), which includes over 90,000 titles.
-Most of these are bought as a package, but around 5,000 have been specifically chosen by Library staff.
+The Library’s main collection of ebooks is from Ebook Central (formerly Ebrary), which includes over 200,000 titles.
 On top of this we subscribe to several ebook packages, often subject-specific, from suppliers such as EBSCO, Cambridge University Press, Emerald, and Springer.

 We are also investing in patron-driven acquisition, whereby potentially useful titles are loaded into the library catalogue and only paid for if they are used.
 You won’t know if you are buying a new ebook or accessing one of our existing titles – what matters is that you have information delivered to your desktop when you need it.